fenriskiba/MtG-SealedSimulator/README.md

 2. Version 1.5:
   * Handling of foils, special-case-rarities (time-shifted, flip, etc...)
 3. Version 2:
-  * Simple display for more interactive and intuitive use
+  * Simpler display for more interactive and intuitive use
 4. Version 2.5:
   * Write results to .doc or .pdf for more detailed proxies
 5. Version 3.0 (far future):